Josh Wander with ZAKA volunteers and military escort.

 Part II: Searching for evidence

-After ZAKA and the army completed the initial step of recovering and identifying bodies when possible, the bodies were sent to the Shura medical base to be processed.
+After ZAKA and the army completed the initial step of recovering and identifying bodies when possible, the bodies were transferred to Shura medical base to be processed.
 However, in many cases, there were no bodies to recover.
-In such cases, the first challenge is to find remains made challenging by the fact that Hamas burned down houses, cars and other places where victims hid, in an attempt to coax them out or to burn them alive.
-In many homes in kibbutzes such as Be’eri and Kfar Aza, which were burned to the ground, ashes are all that remain.
+In such cases, the first requirement is to identify any remains.
+This is a challenge due to the fact that Hamas burned down houses, cars and other places where victims hid, in an attempt to coax them out or to burn them alive.
+Many homes in kibbutzes such as Be’eri and Kfar Aza were burned to the ground, and ashes are all that remain.

 That’s where archaeologist Dr. Joe Uziel and his team come in.
 Uziel is the head of the Dead Sea Scrolls Unit at the Israel Antiquities Authority, a special unit dedicated to conservation, documentation and research surrounding the Dead Sea Scrolls - perhaps Israel’s most important archaeological find.
 But for the last two months, much of Uziel’s work has been devoted to sifting through ash and rubble at the sites of the October 7 massacres, searching for human remains.